 1. Expresses himself in increasingly long, detailed, and sophisticated ways.

-~Your child will communicate clearly enough to be understood by familiar adults but may make some pronunciation and grammatical errors.
-Typically uses threeto five-word phrases/sentences when communicating.
+Typically uses three- to five-word phrases/sentences when communicating.
 With some prompting, can offer multiple (two or three) pieces of information on a single topic.

 2. Demonstrates awareness that spoken language is composed of smaller segments of sounds.